 If you're fishing a pressured still water where lots of fly fishers fish every day, then going imitative can be a useful way to get to the overwintered fish that have managed to evade all of the brightly coloured lures zooming past them.

 How should I fish nymphs for stillwater trout?

 Nymphs can be fished in a number of ways, but the key to all of them is to pick a pattern that resembles something the trout are feeding upon, or which attracts their attention, and to fish it in a manner that makes it move in a convincing manner and at a depth at which the trout are feeding.

 What type of fly line should I use for fishing nymphs?

-While you could arguably fish nymphs on any kind of fly line, they're generally fished on a floating line.
+While you could arguably fish nymphs on any kind of fly line, they're generally fished on a floating line or a midge tip.

 What sort of retrieve speed is best when fishing nymphs?

 Since nymphs are inherently slow moving creatures, the speed of retrieve is crucial and should generally be very slow.
 However, there are times when a faster retrieve can generate takes - especially if you're fishing a more lure-like suggestive pattern with a wiggling marabou tail.